 3.Undertaking from the Applicant

-You, the foreigner have to get a notarized affidavit that says you will not get employed or do business while in India, and that you want to convert your visa to spouse visa.
+You, the foreigner have to get an affidavit that says you will not get employed or do business while in India, and that you want to convert your visa to a spouse visa.

 4.Undertaking from the Applicant’s Parents

 This is not really required for the spouse visa, but since it’s listed, you can’t sidestep it.
 You can either upload a blank page in its place or a simple writeup written and signed by your parents.
 Something that has their names, passport numbers and says that they give permission you to marry.

 I uploaded a blank document that had the text “Not Applicable”.

 A rent agreement or utility bill will totally work.
 In case, you are staying in a hotel or Airbnb, you can get a Form C.

 This is to verify that your Indian partner can put food on the table.

 So the Indian partner needs to get the bank statements of the last 6 months in PDF format and upload them.
 They don’t mention how much is good enough, but anything more than 2000 USDs would work, I guess.

 In my case, my husband got the PDFs from online banking account and I uploaded them.